BrandonGilchrist/RedPill/README.md

 - [ ] Explain when to use an id vs. a class name
 - [ ] Explain what these CSS selectors do: `.signup-form`, `.signup-form .first-name-field`, `table.stripped-table`, `a.button:hover`, `.IconButton > button`, `table > tr:nth-child(odd)`
 - [ ] Explain these pseudo-selectors `:hover,:focus,:active,:visited,:disabled,:checked,:nth-child`
-- [ ] Explan these CSS properties: `border, margin, padding, height, width, background, display, color, font-size, font-weight, flex-direction, flex-wrap, align-items, align-content, flex-grow`
+- [ ] Explain these CSS properties: `border, margin, padding, height, width, background, display, color, font-size, font-weight, flex-direction, flex-wrap, align-items, align-content, flex-grow`
 - [ ] Inspect and edit an element in the DOM tree using Chrome Developer Tools
 - [ ] Implement a two column layout with a fixed-width sidebar and flexible width main area
 - [ ] Explain what a 'reset stylesheet' is and why they are used